Undergraduate Research Scholarships in Islamic Studies at IU

 Eligibility: These competitive scholarships are only open to undergraduates who have a demonstrated interest in Islamic Studies (e.g., have already taken at least 3 approved Islamic Studies courses and intend to take more).
 Please consult our Master List of Islamic Studies courses, or contact your academic advisor to determine your eligibility.

 Application Process: To apply, please send a brief CV and a one-page personal statement that outlines your interests in Islamic Studies to the Islamic Studies Program (firstname.lastname@example.org).

 These scholarships will be available every semester so if you are not currently taking Islamic Studies courses or pursuing the Certificate in Islamic Studies, consider doing so in the future.
-Contact the program or its academic advisor, Jennifer Ashcraft, to learn more.
+Contact the program or our academic advisor, William E. Smith III, PhD, to learn more.

 Niloofar Asgari (Political Science/NELC); faculty mentor: Seema Golestaneh (CEUS)

 Keaton Schluchter (NELC); faculty mentor: R. Kevin Jaques (REL)

 Rachael Wehrle (Journalism/Turkish); faculty mentor: Ron Sela (CEUS/INTL)